radicle-dev/radicle-upstream/docs/development.md

 [husky][hu] and [lint-staged][ls].

-Additionally we run the same checks as separate build steps on our CI, just to make sure only properly formatted and lint-free code lands into master.
+Additionally we run the same checks as separate build steps on our CI, just to make sure only properly formatted and lint-free code lands into main.

 ### Running tests